rust-community/rustbridge/workshops/src/beginners/tutorial-text.md

 to create a new blank Rust project, and run `cargo run` in the directory to make sure that it builds a hello world program.
+Note: Do not forget the --bin.
+If you forget it, this error will appear when you try to cargo run:
+`error: a bin target must be available for `cargo run` `

 Using external crates
 ------------------------------